 |CFA Institute Members and Candidates (CFA Program, CIPM, or Investment Foundations)||USD 1295|

-Continental breakfasts, refreshment breaks, lunch, a networking reception, the opportunity to meet with investment colleagues and speakers from around the world, access to presentation materials online, and a notebook containing extensive conference materials.
+Continental breakfasts, refreshment breaks, lunches, a networking reception, the opportunity to meet with investment colleagues and speakers from around the world, and access to presentation materials online.

+Attendance space is limited.
 Payment is due at time of registration.
-Forms received without payment will be confirmed on a space-available basis when payment is received.
-All fees are payable in U.S. funds.
-Attendance is limited.
-Please register early.
+Registration forms submitted without payment will be confirmed on a space-available basis when payment is received.

-Cancellation Policy: A cancellation fee of USD 150 applies for all cancellations made after 4 October 2018.
+Cancellation Policy: A cancellation fee of US$150 applies for all cancellations made after 10 October 2019.
 No refunds will be issued for any cancellations received within 24 hours of program start.
 Substitutions from the same company are accepted with fee adjustment, if appropriate.
 Sharing of registrations is not permitted.